chr15m/bugout/README.md

 <p align="center"><img src="docs/bugout-logo.svg"/></p>

-Build back-end web services that run in a browser tab, and:
+Build back-end web services that **run in a browser tab**, and:

  * Don't require a domain name.
  * Don't require an SSL certificate.
  * Can be reached by other browsers via WebRTC.
+ * Can be deployed by users by simply opening a browser tab.

 Bugout is a small attempt to re-decentralize the web.